 The only technical skills required for this program are basic computer skills.

 The Intro to Programming Nanodegree program is comprised of content and curriculum to support three (3) projects.
-Once you subscribe to a Nanodegree program, you will have access to the content and services for the length of time specified by your subscription.
-We estimate that students can complete the program in four (4) months working 10 hours per week.
+We estimate that students can complete the program in four (4) months, working 10 hours per week.